Entry requirements for Nanotechnology

 You need a bachelor's degree or comparable qualification equivalent to a Swedish bachelor's degree from an internationally recognised university.
 Students following longer programmes that have completed courses equivalent to a bachelor's degree are considered on a case-by-case basis.

 Students in the final year of undergraduate studies may apply and, if qualified, be conditionally admitted.
 These applicants must include a written statement according to the instructions given by

 .
 Students in the final year of a bachelor's programme at a Swedish university do not have to provide a written statement to, if qualified, be conditionally admitted.
 However, students at Swedish universities must have completed 150 ECTS credits in their programme by 1 February.

-- IELTS Academic or IELTS UKVI: An overall score of 6.5, with no section lower than 5.5
+- IELTS Academic or IELTS UKVI Online: Overall score of 6.5, no section lower than 5.5

 - TOEFL iBT, TOEFL iBT Home Edition or TOEFL iBT Paper Edition: Score of 20 (scale 0-30) in written test, total score of 90.
 We do not accept TOEFL ITP, TOEFL iBT MyBest, Institutional TOEFL, TOEFL Essentials, or the revised TOEFL Paper-delivered Test.

 - Cambridge Michigan Language Assessments: University of Michigan, Examination for the Certificate of Proficiency in English (ECPE)

 - Pearson PTE Academic or PTE Academic Online: Score of 62 (writing 61)

 - Cambridge ESOL: C1 Advanced (CAE), minimum overall score 180 (points awarded since 2015), or Cambridge English certificate level C1, minimum score 180, or Cambridge English: Advanced